See the best of Budapest

 - Basilica of St Stephen

-You can find Hungary's most sacred Catholic church, the Basilica of St Stephen, in the city center.
-Climb the dome for a great view, and make sure not miss out on the chance to see a mummified right hand - that of King St Stephen!
+Hungary's most sacred Catholic church, the Basilica of St Stephen, is in the city center.
+Climb the dome for a great view, and make sure not to miss out on the chance to see a mummified right hand - that of King St Stephen!

 Pop into Gelarto Rosa, across from the basilica, for a delicious gelato with a difference - your scoops will be transformed into layers of a colorful, sweet-tasting rose!